Skip to content

 • Coverage of high-yield presentations: common, important, and commonly-examined conditions

 Most Australian medical school clinical finals include MCQ or modified essay question components.
-Primex's MCQ practice presents clinical scenario questions across all specialties; testing diagnosis, investigation choice, and management decisions at the level of a final-year student with Australian clinical context.
+PRIMEX generates an unlimited supply of clinical scenario MCQs across all specialties, testing diagnosis, investigation choice, and management decisions at the level of a final-year student with Australian clinical context.
+AI-generated and curriculum-mapped, so questions never repeat and never run out.

 • Clinical scenario MCQs across all 30 specialties